 Yesterday the pup, 1yr old Wrinkles, enjoyed a game of teasing with Fat Tire and Freaky.
 The three had chew bones and the older dogs took theirs and hid them in their houses while the pup, would carry his over toward Fat Tire and tease him with it.
 He would drop it and wait for Fat Tire to come close and then growl at him.
-Fat Tire being the older and of the three had no time to play Wrinkles’ game and went to take care of his own bone.
+Fat Tire is the older of the three had no time to play Wrinkles’ game and went to take care of his own bone.
 So Wrinkles took his bone over to torment Freaky.
 Freaky is up for a challenge any time and the two quickly ended up in a tussle.
-The pup enjoys a challenge, and of course fought back.
+The pup enjoys a challenge and of course, fought back.
 The fight was over quickly with Wrinkles grabbing his bone and running to his house.
 Freaky smiled as he felt he’d won and scared the pup off.
 Done.
 Over. …Nope!

-We loaded that lion hunting dog into the kennel and headed to town.
+We loaded that lion-hunting dog into the kennel and headed to town.
 When we arrived at the vet, the tear on his eyelid had gone even further.

 It’s always an adventure!

 Mia Anstine is an outdoor writer, licensed outfitter, hunting guide, life coach, keynote speaker, and range safety officer, firearms instructor, and archery instructor.
 She is the founder of MAC Outdoors and Host of the MAC Outdoors Podcast.

 Mia Anstine strives to encourage others to get outside, hunt, fish, shoot, and survive life with others in a positive way.